deeheber/danielle-heberling-dot-xyz/content/blog/works-on-my-computer/index.md

 > Photo by <a href="https://unsplash.com/@sammywilliams?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Sander Sammy</a> on <a href="https://unsplash.com/photos/ufgOEVZuHgM?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-Someone more experienced with IAM recognizes that the permissions on the cloud and the local environment differ.
-They then fix the permissions issues in the cloud. 🚀
+8. Someone more experienced with IAM recognizes that the permissions on the cloud and the local environment differ.
+9. The more experienced person fixes the permissions issues in the cloud. 🚀

 ## Unsolicited advice

-1. Have a non-prod cloud environment where you can test code changes before deploying to prod.
+- Have a non-prod cloud environment where you can test code changes before deploying to prod.
 It's good to catch problems before your end users do. ❤️
-2. If you're running servers locally as part of your development loop, authenticate locally using similar permissions that the production server uses.
+- If you're running servers locally as part of your development loop, authenticate locally using similar permissions that the production server uses.
 This will help catch permissions issues sooner. 🤓
-3. If you're working on a serverless first team, do not attempt to run your application locally.
+- If you're working on a serverless first team, do not attempt to run your application locally.
 Instead, deploy your code to a sandbox account and test it there.
 One AWS account per developer.
 It's also a great way to get more familiar with troubleshooting in the cloud. 🙌🏻

 ## Reflections

 I've seen these scenarios play out on many different teams at different companies.
 The reason is due to developers needing to change their mindset.

-Today it is very common for software applications to use cloud services.
-We as developers should also evolve our development environments to match the new paradigm.
+Today it is very common for software applications to use cloud services. **We as developers should also evolve our development environments to match the new paradigm.**

 Let's build better software together.
 Good luck out there. 💪🏻